Once Again, A Man Accused Of Sexual Misconduct Gets A Great New Job

-Former Pixar and Walt Disney Animation Studios chief creative officer John Lasseter, who "temporarily" exited his role after allegations of inappropriate behaviour came to light in 2017, has a new job.
+Former Pixar and Walt Disney Animation Studios chief creative officer John Lasseter, who "temporarily" exited his role after allegations of inappropriate behavior came to light in 2017, has a new job.

 According to Deadline, Lasseter has been hired to run Skydance Animation, a division of Skydance Media that plans to release its first feature in 2021.